carpentries-incubator/machine-learning-neural-python/episodes/04-create_net.md

 x = Conv2D(filters=8, kernel_size=3, padding='same', activation='relu')(inputs)

 # MaxPool layers are similar to convolution layers.
-# The pooling operation involves sliding a two-dimensional filter over each channel of feature map and summarising the features.
+# The pooling operation involves sliding a two-dimensional filter over each channel of feature map and selecting the max values.
 # We do this to reduce the dimensions of the feature maps, helping to limit the amount of computation done by the network.
 x = MaxPool2D()(x)